Engaged Summer Students

 Project Description:

-Lutheran Social Services of the National Capital Area (LSSNCA) accompanies those in need to foster resiliency, self-sufficiency, and access to opportunities by creating, connecting with, and engaging welcoming communities.
-The LSSNCA Resource Center is a unique community hub that brings together program participants and community members.
+Lutheran Social Services of the National Capital Area (LSSNCA) accompanies those in need to foster resiliency, self-sufficiency, and access to opportunities by creating, connecting with, and engaging welcoming communities.?The LSSNCA Resource Center is a unique community hub that brings together program participants and community members.
 It hosts educational courses, professional development and networking opportunities, legal clinics, wellness workshops, celebrations, and cultural events.
 Program participants also experience dignity and choice when selecting essential items like nonperishable food, clothing, bedding, and personal and infant hygiene products.
-Volunteers for this project will assist in the essential center tasking to ensure that quality access to resources continues.
-Tasking can include but is not limited to: overseeing on-site client shopping experiences, intaking and inventorying donations, sorting donations and restocking shopping areas, research on community resources, event planning and support, assist with community group volunteer events, community outreach, and more!
+Volunteers and Interns at the LSSNCA Resource Center assist in the essential center tasking to ensure that quality access to resources continues.

 Is the site accessible to public transportation?
 Yes